Table of Contents Show

 Firing a listing agentFiring a listing agent

-No doubt, you’ll have signed an exclusive right to sell listing agreement with your agent’s brokerage.
-It makes terminating the real estate listing agreement with your agent so problematic.
+You’ll have signed an exclusive right-to-sell listing agreement with your agent’s brokerage.
 Each listing agreement will vary in detail, but in one form or another, it will state that any attempt to change, rescind or modify it must be agreed to by both parties.
+It makes terminating the real estate listing agreement with your agent problematic.
 Depending on how outright bellicose the agent is, they could refuse and leave you stuck with the contract until it expires.
 However, there are ways to resolve this.

 Try to work it outTry to work it out

+Some clients make things difficult by making unreasonable demands on their agents or refusing to listen to their advice, so look in the mirror first.
 It may be that your agent is not even aware that you are unsatisfied with them.
-The best way to approach this is by first having an honest conversation about why you are unhappy.
+The best way to approach this is by having an honest conversation about why you are unhappy.
 Then, make it clear that you would like to cancel the contract unless some drastic changes are made.
 At the very least, you should give them the courtesy of a chance to make things right.
 Also, take a moment to ask yourself whether you’ve been reasonable.
-Some clients make things difficult by making unreasonable demands on their agents or refusing to listen to their advice, so look in the mirror first.

-If it still doesn’t work out and you have valid reasons for ending the contract, a realtor will often agree to let you off the hook.
-Of course, this will usually come with a compensation fee outlined in the contract.
-How much this compensation is, varies a great deal, so be sure to read the agreement carefully before signing.
+If it doesn’t work out and you have valid reasons for ending the contract, a realtor will often agree to let you off the hook.
+Of course, this usually comes with a compensation fee outlined in the contract.
+How much this compensation varies greatly, so be sure to read the agreement carefully before signing.
 But what if they refuse to budge?
-Well, then there’s option two.
+Well, then, there’s option two.

 Could you make an appointment with their managing broker?Could you make an appointment with their managing broker?